smartdevicelink/rpc_spec/README.md

 ### HMILevel
-Enumeraction that describes current levels of HMI.
+Enumeration that describes current levels of HMI.

 ##### Elements